-- 1) In conformity with Article 9 and paragraph 2 of Stock Market Law N° 18,045 Article 10 and General Standard N° 30 issued by the Securities and Insurance Commission, presently the Commission for the Financial Market, the following relevant fact was reported January 14 2020, that Mr. Juan Augustín Bambach announced his resignation from the position of director of Transelec S.A.
-Board of Directors, to be effective as of March 11 2020. - 2) On the same date, the Transelec S.A.
-Board of Directors appointed Mrs. Andrea Butelmann Peisajoff as Director, to take the seat left vacancy by Mr. Juan Augustín Laso Bambach, to be effective on March 11 2020. - 3) In compliance with the provisions of Article 9 and the second paragraph of Stock Market Law No 18,045 Article 10, the following relevant fact was reported 11 March 2020: - At a meeting held 21 March 2020, the Transelec S.A.
-Board of Directors agreed to announce the schedule of a shareholders meeting on 24 April 2020 in order to announce the following issues to the shareholders and request their approval: - 1.
-The Annual Report, General Balance Sheet, Financial Statements and External Auditors Report corresponding to the period ending 31 December 2019. - 2.
+- 1) In conformity with Article 9 and paragraph 2 of Stock Market Law N° 18.045 Article 10 and General Standard N° 30 issued by the Securities and Insurance Commission, presently the Commission for the Financial Market, the following relevant fact was reported on March 1st 2021, that Mr. Rui Han, on February 24th 2021, announced his resignation from the position of director of Transelec S.A.
+Board of Directors, as well as his substitute, Mrs. Sihong Zhong. - 2) On the same date, the Transelec S.A.
+Board of Directors appointed Mr. Ganxiang Tang as Director, to take the seat left vacancy by Mr. Rui Han. - 3) In compliance with the provisions of Article 9 and the second paragraph of Stock Market Law No 18.045 Article 10, the following relevant fact was reported on March 24th 2021: - At a meeting held on March 24th 2021, the Transelec S.A.
+Board of Directors agreed to announce the schedule of a shareholders meeting on April 30th 2021 in order to announce the following issues to the shareholders and request their approval: - 1.
+The Annual Report, General Balance Sheet, Financial Statements and External Auditors Report corresponding to the period ending on December 31st 2020. - 2.
 Final dividend distribution.
 In this regard, the Transelec S.A.
-Board of Directors agreed to propose distribution of amounts that had already been distributed as temporary dividends in 2019 as a final dividend corresponding to the 2019 fiscal year amounting to a total CLP 43,8520,483,903. - 3.
-Board of Directors election. - 4.
+Board of Directors agreed to propose to the shareholders the distribution of the amount of CLP 28.723.000.000 as a final dividend corresponding to the 2020 fiscal year. - Board of Directors election. - 4.
 Board of Directors and Audit Committee salaries. - 5.
 Appointment of External Auditors. - 6.
-The newspaper to be used to announce shareholder meetings.
+The newspaper to be used to announce shareholder meetings. - 7.
+Agreements reached by the Board of Directors regarding issues contained in Articles 146 and following of the Corporations Law.